Send the link below via email or IMCopy

 HAVE BEEN RESET:

-* On our website you will see that Student Passwords for all STUDENT ACCOUNTS (eCampus, Office365, etc.) to the original format of each user’s birthday
+* On our website you will see that Student Passwords for all STUDENT ACCOUNTS (eCampus, Office365, etc.) remains the same as last year.
+If you forget your password, your teacher is able to reset it to the original format of each user’s birthday